-Thanatology Graduate Certificate students will take courses covering topics such as:
+Thanatology Certificate students could take courses covering topics such as:

 - Palliative and hospice care